 It is almost impossible to study all subareas.
 That’s why you must identify your area of interest.
 You should select issues about which you are passionate.
 Your interest must be the most important determinant of your research study.
 Once you selected your research study of interest, you should delete other subareas in which you do not feel interested.
 Keep in mind that if you lose interest in your research study it won’t bring any results eventually.

 4. Study Research Questions

 In this step in formulating a research problem, you would point out your research questions under the area of interest as you decided in the previous stage.
 If you select unemployment as your study area, your questions might be “how unemployment impacts individual social status?”
-“How it affects social stability?”
-“How it creates frustration on individuals?”
+“How does it affect social stability?”
+“How does it create frustration in individuals?”
 Define what research problem or question you are going to study?
 The more you study the research problem it will be just as relevant and fruitful to solve the problem indeed.

 5. Set Out Objectives